I have translated my game using machine translator, and now it is unplayable. Help!!

 First of all, you might be misunderstood the very purpose of this tool.

-Translator++ is a translation tool, not an AUTOMATIC translation tool.
-This is a tool to aid translator to create quality translation!
-Automatic translation is provided as a supplementary tool to achieve that goal.
-It is no wonder if you broke your game if you rely a lot on machine translation, because this software not designed to work like that.
+Translator++ is a QUALITY translation production tool, not an AUTOMATIC game translation tool.
+This is a tool designed to aid translators to create quality translation!
+Automatic translation is provided as a supplementary tool in order to achieve that goal.
+It is no wonder if you broke your game if you fully rely on machine translation, because this software is not designed to work like that.

-Most likely an error in your game occurs because you are translating a script that should not be translated.
+Most likely the errors in your game occur because you were translating a script that should not be translated.
 (Let’s call it unTranslatable text.)

 Yes, you read that correctly.
 There are some things that SHOULD NOT BE TRANSLATED.
 This is why translating using a machine blindly will make things that shouldn’t be changed change.